markloboda/MovieLibrary/docs/report.md

 - Added a diagram of the architecture schema.
 - Added documentation for the REST API of each microservice.

+### API Documentation
+- Added swagger/OpenAPI documentation for each microservice with the endpoint for documentation.
+- Also includes formats of the request and response bodies and the status codes.

 ### Deployment
-I deployed my application with DigitalOcean.
+- Deployed my application with DigitalOcean.
 The Kubernetes cluster with the web application is accessible on http://165.227.245.243/.

+### Serverless function
+- Implemented a serverless function to sort movies by year or title.
+The function is accessible via the browse library service.
+- The serverless function adjusts power automatically.

 ### External API
-I used an external API called OMDB API for data about movies.
+- Used an external API called OMDB API for data about movies.
 I accessed it within the browser library service.

+### Health checks
+- Implemented health checks for each microservice to check liveness.
+- Calling health checks and checking liveness of service.
+If the service is not live, it will restart.
+- Implemented a demo of the health check in the browse library service and user interface.

+### Configuration management
+- Deployed etcd server.
+- Support for choosing DEBUG mode or PRODUCTION mode without restarting services.
+- Implementation and configurations separated and allow for configuration changes without recompiling and installing the microservices.
+- Use of DB_URI for the database connection, JWT_SECRET_KEY for jwt token, and OMDB_API_KEY for the external API.

 ### Graphical user interface
-I implemented a graphical user interface in Vue.js, which allows access to all the functionalities of the microservices via REST APIs.
+- Implemented a graphical user interface in Vue.js, which allows access to all the functionalities of the microservices via REST APIs.

 ### Ingress Controller
-I implemented an NGINX Ingress Controller for access to all the functionalities of the application.
+- Implemented an NGINX Ingress Controller for access to all the functionalities of the application.